osate/website/source/download-and-install.md

 Java HotSpot(TM) Client VM (build 25.51-b03, mixed mode, sharing)
 ```

-A 64-bit Java will output "64-bit Server VM" instead if "Client VM".
+A 64-bit Java will output "64-bit Server VM" instead of "Client VM".

 After downloading the appropriate zip file from the OSATE download site,
 extract the zip file to an empty target directory, e.g.,